 A modular software library is compatible with SECOR semiconductors.
 This means that vehicle functions can be integrated flexibly and error-free into any SECOR CPU.

-The automotive industry meets in Berlin for the leading SDV conference – and SECOR will be there.
+The automotive industry meets in Ludwigsburg for the leading Automotive conference AEK – and SECOR will be there.

 More Information